patelriya2806/patelriya2806/README.md

 ---

-## ⚡ Fun Fact
+I love transforming ideas into **gentle, thoughtful, intelligent applications**
-I love turning ideas into **beautiful, scalable, intelligent applications** powered by AI 🤖✨
+— built with elegance, empathy, and creativity ✨